tejalmishra88/Film-Project-Starter-1/README.md

 # Friday Night Films

-This is the starting repository for the React Development course Films Project.
+This is the starting repository for Films Project.

-You will notice that the CSS has been broken up into separate CSS files for separate components:

- - `FilmLibrary.css`
- - `FilmDetail.css`
- - `FilmRow.css`

-You will also find a file called `TMDB.js` which contains a sample of movie data that mimics what's found in the actual TMDB API (we can swap it out for the real API data later).
+You will find a file called `TMDB.js` which contains a sample of movie data that mimics what's found in the actual TMDB API (we can swap it out for the real API data later).

 ## Material Icons